burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - Which you can do by entering the directory containing runner.html and other files and typing the command python3 -m http.server in the linux terminal or py -m http.server for windows powershell given you installed python
 - At which point you can enter http://localhost:8000/runner.html to play the game locally

-~~I won't be hosting these files as I don't have access to a server nor will I use my own computers as a server~~

-(Update: I managed to host it for free using x10hosting's free plan using a minimalized version of the compiled files which is about 280MB from the normal version which is about 680MB)

 ## Thanks to
 - loypoll for the full decompilation of the recent Pizza Tower Update
 - krzys_h and UnderminersTeam for the UnderTaleMod and the ability to decompile GameMakerStudio2 games like Undertale and Pizza Tower